-SECRETARIAL AUDITOR
+SECRETARIAL AUDITORS

-The Company has appointed M/s.
+Pursuant to the provisions of Section 204 of the Companies Act, 2013 read with Rule 9 of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014, the Company has appointed M/s.
 L.D.
-Reddy & Co., Practicing Company Secretaries to conduct Secretarial Audit for the year 2019-20.
-The Secretarial Audit Report for the financial year ended 31st March 2020 is annexed with this report in Annexure-D.
+Reddy & Co., Practicing Company Secretaries to conduct Secretarial Audit for the year 2021-22.
+The Secretarial Audit Report for the financial year ended 31st March 2022 in Form No. MR-3 is annexed with this report in Annexure-D. Pursuant to Regulation 24(A) of SEBI Listing Regulations, the Company has obtained annual secretarial compliance report and the same will be submitted to the stock exchanges within the prescribed time.